shinchandler/Flutter_bear_login/README.md

 # rive_animated_login

-A new Flutter project using Rive for animatrd logi
+A new Flutter project using Rive for animation for login

 ## Final Result